Skip to main content

 This guide uses public information, but the latest figures can go up or down.

-The camp location and current population figure come from the UNHCR Malawi country page.
-The opening year and original planned capacity come from the UNHCR data portal for Malawi.
+Checked on 18 April 2026.
+The camp location and current population figure came from the UNHCR Malawi country page.
+The opening year and original planned capacity came from the UNHCR data portal for Malawi.